jequisenberry/Kadeda_Ceramics/readme.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## 6. Contact
 Maintained by Jason Quisenberry.
-For inquiries or feedback, please email your.email@example.com.
+For inquiries or feedback, please email me at: jason.quisenberry@proton.me